Excellence in every profession is based on two things: skills and metaskills. Coaching is no different.

-Let’s think for a moment about your ability to ask challenging and penetrating questions.
-As coaches, we ask challenging and penetrating questions that bring people face to face with their deepest truth.
+Let’s think for a moment about your ability to ask challenging questions.
+As coaches, we ask powerful and penetrating questions that bring people face to face with their deepest truth.
 This can be tough for clients!
 How do we earn the right to approach these undiscussables?
 The answer often lies in our metaskills.

 Metaskills are high order skills that are essential to work effectively with clients.
 Amy Mindell writes extensively about metaskills as the feeling attitudes, which permeate the way we work with our clients and enable us to build rapport.
 Metaskills are felt – both within the coach and within the client.

-The coach’s well-developed metaskills ensure a safe and constructive experience for their client, even when they find themselves stretched and challenged.
-The use of certain metaskills can make tensions more tolerable.
-Some examples are:
+A coach’s well-developed metaskills ensure a safe and constructive experience for their client, even when they find themselves stretched and challenged.
+The use of some metaskills, such as warmth, non-judgment and commitment to the learning journey can make tensions more tolerable.

-There are some coaching metaskills that are central to our shared practice and define the coaching profession.
+There are many, many coaching metaskills.
+Some define the coaching profession.

 1. Not Knowing